-Skin of patients with sick sinus syndrome is pale and constantly cold.
+Skin of patients with cerebral sick sinus syndrome is pale and constantly cold.
 They can also experience cold sweats during the night In this case blood pressure drops sharply.
 Fainting sometimes may be provoked by cough or by sharp turn of the head.
 Also wearing shirt with tight collar can result in fainting episode.

 With the progression of sick sinus syndrome patients may develop tachycardia or fibrillation, which may result in sudden cardiac death.

-Another common sick sinus diagnosis is the so-called Holter monitoring, when patient is being observed by doctors for the period of 24 hours.
+- Another common sick sinus diagnosis is the so-called Holter monitoring, when patient is being observed by doctors for the period of 24 hours.
 The main purpose of Holter monitoring is to understand if there is a sinus node dysfunction.
 Another way to determine if a patient has sick sinus syndrome is to make him exercise.
 Usually healthy people experience heart rate increase while running, jumping or moving fast..
 This is not the case for people with sick sinus syndrome.
-Although their heart rate accelerates a bit, it still remains very slow comparatively to people who do not have the similar problem.
+Although their heart rate accelerates a bit, it still remains very low comparatively to people who do not have the similar problem.
 Sometimes doctors try to assess the response of patients to an excessive amount of oxygen by giving them oxygen masks and seeing the reaction of the heart .
-Patients with sick sinus syndrome have a decreased heart rate, which is another indicator of brachicardia.
+Patients with sick sinus syndrome have a decreased heart rate, which is another indicator of bradycardia.